 The placards are issued to a person who is blind or has an ambulatory disability.
 A Disabled Parking Placard application (form #VD-120) must be completed.

-One set of plates is issued (without additional fees) for a vehicle registered to a person who is blind or has an ambulatory disability.
+One set of plates is issued (without additional fees) for a vehicle registered to a person who is blind or has an ambulatory disability or to a parent or guardian of a person with a permanent disability.
 Complete a registration form (form #VD-119) to request a Disabled plate.

 A Universal Medical Evaluation/Progress Report (form #VS-113) must be completed and signed by a licensed physician, certified physician assistant, or licensed advanced practice registered nurse.
 The Department will file the form for future reference and issue the placard or plate if the applicant is found to qualify.
 A new medical application must be submitted to the Department every four years in the case of placards and at every third registration renewal for plates (but in no case greater than every four years).
 When a licensed physician, certified physician assistant, or licensed advanced practice registered nurse has previously certified to the Department that an applicant's condition is both permanent and stable, a special registration plate or placard may be renewed by the applicant without submission of a form signed by a licensed physician, certified physician assistant, or licensed advanced practice registered nurse.